esp-rs/book/src/installation/installing-rust-for-esp.md

 rustup toolchain install nightly --component rust-src
 ```

+There are two suitable targets for this chip:

+- For bare-metal (`no_std`) applications, use `riscv32imc-unknown-none-elf`
+- For applications that require `std`, use `riscv32imc-esp-espidf`

+The standard library target (`riscv32imc-esp-espidf`) is currently [Tier 3] and does not have prebuilt objects distributed through `rustup`.

-For bare-metal, target can be installed by running:
+The bare-metal target can be installed by running:

 ```bash
 rustup target add riscv32imc-unknown-none-elf